simonw/datasette/docs/full_text_search.rst

 If a table has a corresponding FTS table set up using the ``content=`` argument to ``CREATE VIRTUAL TABLE`` shown above, Datasette will detect it automatically and add a search interface to the table page for that table.

-You can also manually configure which table should be used for full-text search using querystring parameters or :ref:`metadata`.
+You can also manually configure which table should be used for full-text search using query string parameters or :ref:`metadata`.
 You can set the associated FTS table for a specific table and you can also set one for a view - if you do that, the page for that SQL view will offer a search option.

 Use ``?_fts_table=x`` to over-ride the FTS table for a specific page.
 If the primary key was something other than ``rowid`` you can use ``?_fts_pk=col`` to set that as well.
 This is particularly useful for views, for example: